PlayingWithProjections/PlayingWithProjections.github.io/content/posts/overview.md

 You can find all the information necessary to complete the workshop *Playing with projections* here.

+In the top bar you can always find a direct link to this page and other useful pages.

 ## Before you start

 ### 1. Generating data